samba-in-kubernetes/samba-operator/docs/design/crd-proposal-phase1.md

   * `secret` - string - The name of a secret containing user and group definitions that will be used to create the local users and groups for the service
+  * `key` - string - The key within the secret containing user and group definitions that will be used to create the local users and group for the service.
 * `instanceNamePrefix` - string - Optional string used to construct an identifier that will be used to refer to a samba instance.
 The instance name may be used to identify resources in Active Directory, for example.